 Where a tenant rents space in a multi-tenant property under a net lease, the tenant will usually only expect to pay a pro rata share of operating and other expenses.
 However, if tenant will have the exclusive right to certain parts of the property (e.g., a truck bay or parking lot), or special signage rights, landlord may require tenant to cover the specific costs relating to those elements.

-Further, where a landlord agrees to install modifications or improvements to satisfy a tenant’s specific needs, the cost of the improvements is usually the subject of a separate negotiation and agreement irrespective of the basic lease form.
+Further, where a landlord agrees to install modifications or improvements to satisfy a tenant needs, the cost of the improvements are usually the subject of a separate negotiation and agreement irrespective of the basic lease form.

 For a fledgling business, leasing space is often a significant financial undertaking.
 If the business is just ramping up operations, or if its revenue stream is unpredictable, discipline and planning may be necessary for the tenant to timely satisfy its base monthly rent over the lease term.

 Where the lease entitles landlord to charge tenant additional amounts periodically for, for example, increases in operating expenses or major repairs, it’s only prudent for the business tenant to prepare for that possibility.
 A good understanding of the lease’s economic terms is essential to do that.

 Lease agreements are necessarily lengthy and comprehensive documents.
 A business owner will be well served to thoughtfully review its proposed lease agreement, and to seek legal assistance to review and negotiate the terms where appropriate, before entering into a business lease arrangement.